zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

         };
     };

+* Touchscreen drivers :dtcompatible:`focaltech,ft5336` and
+  :dtcompatible:`goodix,gt911` were using the incorrect polarity for the respective ``reset-gpios``.
+This has been fixed so those signals now have to be flagged as :c:macro:`GPIO_ACTIVE_LOW` in the devicetree. (:github:`64800`)

 * Runtime configuration is now disabled by default for Nordic UART drivers.
 The motivation for the change is that this feature is rarely used and disabling it significantly reduces the memory footprint.